 - Belief in the Muslim, Christian and Jewish world in charity and brotherhood of all people and helping the poor.
 Tilting is part of this.

-Differences in the economic thinking
+Differences in economic thinking

 If anyone has anything to add to this please let me know as I tried to cover the main points of Islamic economics for the westerner.
-I have travelled to four Middle Eastern countries and in my personal experience, these economies show little difference in practice to western markets.
+I have traveled to four Middle Eastern countries and in my personal experience, these economies show little difference in practice to western markets.